-Submitting an appeal You should usually submit an appeal within 15 working days of your confirmed results being published.
+Submitting an appeal

+You should submit an appeal as soon as possible, and usually within 15 working days of your confirmed results being published.
 Appeals submitted outside 15 working days may still be considered, but in all cases the sooner you make an appeal, the sooner we will be able to consider it.
+Where you submit an appeal more than 15 working days after your confirmed results were published, we will ask you to provide an explanation and evidence to demonstrate that you could not reasonably have submitted your appeal sooner.
+If you are unable to provide sufficient explanation or evidence, your appeal may be deemed ineligible due to lateness.

+Informal appeal

-Informal appeal Where appeals are raised informally, we will aim to resolve and close them within 15 working days.
+Where appeals are raised informally, we will aim to resolve and close them within 15 working days.
 Where a matter cannot be resolved within 15 working days it will be moved to the formal stage.

-Formal appeals (fast-track) Where appeals are raised formally and assigned to the fast-track, we will aim to resolve them within 15 working days.
-If a fast-track case cannot be resolved within 15 working days, it will be moved to the non-fast-track.
-Formal appeals (non-fast-track) Where appeals are raised formally and not assigned to the fast-track, we will aim to resolve them within 35 working days.
-Review Review requests should usually be submitted within 15 working days of the outcome being issued.
+Formal appeals

+Where appeals are raised formally, we will aim to complete the formal investigation within 35 working days.

+Review

+Review requests should be submitted within 15 working days of the outcome being issued.
 We aim to conclude a review within 15 working days.
+Where you submit a review request more than 15 working days after the formal appeal outcome was issued, we will ask you to provide an explanation and evidence to demonstrate that you could not reasonably have submitted your request sooner.
+If you are unable to provide sufficient explanation or evidence, your request may be deemed ineligible due to lateness.

-4.2 If when we receive your appeal or your review request we think it has been unreasonably delayed, we may consider the appeal ineligible.
-Where we decide an appeal is ineligible, we will tell you, explain why, and tell you what options are available to you.
-We may move your appeal to another procedure and will explain why we have done this.
-4.3 If at any stage we need to extend these timescales, we will tell you and explain why.
+4.2 If at any stage we need to extend these timescales, we will tell you and explain why.
 We will keep you updated throughout any periods of delay.
 There may be times when we pause a case while we wait for you to take action e.g. to provide evidence.
 The timescales above will not apply when a case is paused.